sourcegraph/cody/README.md

 <!-- Plugin description -->

-# Sourcegraph Cody + Code Search
+# Sourcegraph: Cody + Code Search

-Use Sourcegraph’s AI assistant Cody and Sourcegraph Code Search directly from your JetBrains IDE.
+Use Cody, the AI coding assistant, plus Code Search directly from your JetBrains IDE.

-- [Cody](https://about.sourcegraph.com/cody?utm_source=plugins.jetbrains.com&utm_medium=referral) is an AI coding assistant that can write, understand and fix your code.
-Cody is powered by Sourcegraph’s code graph, and has knowledge of your entire codebase.
+- [Cody](https://about.sourcegraph.com/cody?utm_source=plugins.jetbrains.com&utm_medium=referral) is an AI coding assistant that helps you understand, write, and fix code faster.
+It uses advanced search to pull context from both local and remote codebases so that you can use context about APIs, symbols, and usage patterns from across your entire codebase at any scale, all from within your JetBrains IDE.
-- With [Code Search](https://about.sourcegraph.com/code-search?utm_source=plugins.jetbrains.com&utm_medium=referral), you can search code across all your repositories and code hosts—even the code you don’t have locally.
+- [Code Search](https://about.sourcegraph.com/code-search?utm_source=plugins.jetbrains.com&utm_medium=referral) lets you search code across all your repositories and code hosts—even the code you don’t have locally.

-**Cody for JetBrains IDEs is in beta.
-We’d love your [feedback](https://github.com/sourcegraph/sourcegraph/discussions/new?category=product-feedback&labels=cody,cody/jetbrains)**!

 ## Cody Features

 ### Autocomplete: Cody writes code for you

-Cody autocompletes single lines, or whole functions, in any programming language, configuration file, or documentation.
-It’s powered by latest instant LLMs for accuracy and performance.
+Cody autocompletes single lines or whole functions in any programming language, configuration file, or documentation.
+It’s powered by the latest instant LLMs for accuracy and performance.

 ![Example of using code autocomplete](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/AutoCompletion_IntelliJ_SS.jpg)

 ### Chat: Ask Cody about anything in your codebase

-Cody understands your entire codebase — not just your open files.
-Ask Cody any question about your code, and it will use Sourcegraph's code graph to answer using knowledge of your codebase.
+Cody is able to search context from your entire codebase — not just your open files.
+Cody uses advanced code search to retrieve context from both local and remote repositories.

 For example, you can ask Cody: